 Today, there are numerous channels for engagement with customers.
 However, about half of the buying public still prefers to use the traditional channel of phone conversation with an agent.
 The other half is increasingly using digital channels of varying sorts that tend to be siloed and do not allow users to switch channel while a session is in play.

 To provide a smooth, seamless engagement journey to all customers, companies need to allow each and every customer to switch from channel to channel, from device to device, while keeping the engagement in progress.
-This type of omnichannel environment breeds loyalty.
-Omni-channel solutions can provide a Unified Customer Experience (UCX), meet high and increasing customer expectations while keeping contact center operations costs to a minimum.
+This type of omni channel support breeds loyalty.
+Omni-channel solutions can provide a Unified Customer Experience (UCX), meet high and increasing customer expectations while supporting call center cost reduction.